Erdington: 18th and 19th centuries

 In 1759, a turnpike act was passed for the Chester Road and another act was passed in 1807 for a road that passed through Erdington village from Birmingham.
 This resulted in Erdington being a stop-off location for stage coaches which passed along the Chester Road to Chester from London.
 In 1783, the Birmingham-Fazeley Canal was completed.
 It passed along the southern boundary of Erdington at Tyburn.
 Planning requests included that the canal should not pass within 500 metres of Pype Hayes Hall.

 By the mid-1700s, Erdington had a population of under 700 and within its boundaries were 52 roads, one forge, 40 farms, 96 cottages, two smithies and a shop.
 By 1832, it had a population of 2,000.

-Erdington has had historic ties with both Castle Bromwich and Water Orton through administration, governance and land ownership whilst being part of Aston Parish.
-In 1894 Erdington broke from Aston to become an urban district.
-Administrative offices were established at the Rookery on Kingsbury Road, which have since become Rookery Park.
-In 1911, the urban district council of Erdington and that of Aston Manor were absorbed into the growing city of Birmingham.
+Erdington has had historic ties with both Castle Bromwich and Water Orton through administration, governance and land ownership whilst being part of Aston parish.
+Erdington was formerly a chapelry in the parish of Aston, In 1894 Erdington broke from Aston to become an urban district.
+Administrative offices were established at Rookery House on Kingsbury Road, which now forms part of Rookery Park.
+On 31 December 1894 Erdington became a separate civil parish, On 9 November 1911, the urban district Erdington and that of Aston Manor were absorbed into the County Borough of Birmingham.
+On 1 April 1912 the parish was abolished and merged with Birmingham.

 Erdington shopping centre formed the core of the area with most of the older housing being located close to it.
 The railway alongside also attracted the development of many Victorian and Edwardian houses.